jay-bis/uiowa-EQ-research/README.md

 # uiowa-EQ-research Status
-Building code to analyze differences in elevation post-earthquake - WORK IN PROGRESS
+Building code to analyze differences in elevation post-earthquake

 # Introduction
 This software will process pre/post earthquake DEMs, and build an output suitable for differencing the changes in elevation.
 Calculating elevation differences between DEMs is quite an easy task, so why am I building code to do this?